 Sexual Violence: Refers to a type of sex/gender discrimination involving physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent (e.g., due to the student's age or use of drugs or alcohol, or because an intellectual or other disability prevents the person from having the capacity to give consent).
 A number of different acts, as defined below fall into the category of Sexual Violence including: dating violence, domestic violence, rape, sexual assault, sexual battery, sexual coercion, and stalking.
-Sexual Violence can be carried out by school employees, other students, or third parties.
-All such acts of sexual violence are forms of sex/gender discrimination prohibited by Title IX, the Board of Trustees, and College Administration.
+Sexual Violence are forms of sex/gender discrimination prohibited by Title IX, the Board of Trustees, and College Administration.